switch in minutes · keep your data

 Outgrowing Umami?

-Umami is solid open-source web analytics — but it's web-first, needs Postgres beside it, and can't answer product questions. smolanalytics is one binary with funnels, retention, paths, and cohorts built in, a verdict every morning, and a direct importer for your Umami history.
+Umami is solid open-source web analytics, but it's web-analytics-first, needs Postgres beside it, and its product analytics (funnels, retention, journeys) are newer and shallower. smolanalytics is one binary with funnels, retention, paths, and cohorts built in, a verdict every morning, and a direct importer for your Umami history.

 smolanalytics vs Umami in one paragraph

 smolanalytics and Umami are both open-source, privacy-friendly, self-hostable alternatives to Google Analytics.
-Umami is web-analytics-first: a clean dashboard for pageviews, referrers, and events, with a free cloud tier (100k events, 3 sites, 6-month retention) and a Pro tier around $20 per million events as of mid-2026; product analytics is thin, and since v3 dropped MySQL, self-hosting means running Postgres alongside the app. smolanalytics is one MIT-licensed Go binary with no external database, and it does web and product analytics together — funnels, retention, paths, and cohorts — plus a daily verdict that tells you what to fix, Google Search Console built in, and ask-in-editor via MCP with a CI test that keeps editor answers equal to the dashboard.
+Umami is web-analytics-first: a clean dashboard for pageviews, referrers, and events, with a free cloud tier (1M events, 3 sites, 6-month retention) and a Pro tier around $20 per million events as of mid-2026; product analytics is newer and web-first (funnels, retention and journeys arrived after its web-analytics core), and since v3 dropped MySQL, self-hosting means running Postgres alongside the app. smolanalytics is one MIT-licensed Go binary with no external database, and it does web and product analytics together (funnels, retention, paths, and cohorts) plus a daily verdict that tells you what to fix, Google Search Console built in, and ask-in-editor via MCP answered by your own model.
 It imports Umami CSV exports directly, so history comes with you.
-Cloud is $9/month (Solo) with unlimited sites and 250k events.
+Our cloud is a 14-day full trial with no card, then Pro at $19/month for 2M events or Scale at $49/month for 5M, unlimited sites on every plan; the free-forever option is the binary.
 Pick Umami for free cloud web analytics; pick smolanalytics for everything after that.

 where Umami stops (as of mid-2026)